Duda Website Pre-Launch Checklist - What's Involved

 Check for Google integration

 To know how your website is doing after the launch, you will need to add it to Google Analytics.
-Go to the admin panel in Google and add the website under user management with full access.
+Go to the Admin panel in Google and add the website under User Management with full access.

 Also, consider registering the business with